Mario-Gozie/One-sample-Ttest-Two-tail-Excel-/README.md

 This is a one sample test to compare mean peformance of Men and Women for an indoor gardening task through hypothesis testing.

-### RELEVANCE OF HYPOTHESIS TESTING IN A BUSISNESS SETTING

-Hypothesis testing is very important in business analytics for decision making.lets takefor example that an Ecommerce business want to change their delivery company for a faster one, they need to run a hypothesis test with samples and compare if there is a difference between the time it takes to make delivery between the old and the new company.
-This will help stake-holders to make decision whether to continue with the old company or switch to the new one.

 ## THE TASK